sujik18/mlcflow/README.md

 ### Key Features
 Building upon the core idea of CMind—wrapping native scripts with Python wrappers and YAML metadata—MLCFlow focuses exclusively on key automation components: **Scripts**, along with its complementary modules: **Cache**, **Docker**, and **Experiments**.
 This targeted design simplifies both implementation and interface, enabling a more user-friendly experience.

+---

 ### Status
-MLCFlow is currently a **work in progress** and not yet ready for production use.
-If you are interested in contributing to its initial development, please email [arjun@mlcommons.org](mailto:arjun@mlcommons.org) to join the daily development meetings and see [Issues](https://github.com/mlcommons/mlcflow/issues) for seeing the development progress.

-### Getting Started
-For early contributors, please use the `mlc` branch of the [MLPerf Automations](https://github.com/mlcommons/mlperf-automations) repository while working with MLCFlow.
+MLCFlow is now fully equipped for workflow development, with complete support for all previously used CM scripts in MLPerf inference automation.
+If you're interested in discussions, join the MLCommons Benchmark Infra [Discord channel](https://discord.gg/T9rHVwQFNX), and check out the latest progress in [Issues](https://github.com/mlcommons/mlcflow/issues).

 ---